shraddha-bajare/EverseTechRadar/radar/2025-10-01/coverage.md

 ---
 title: "Coverage"
 ring: Adopt
-segment: Software engineering & development practices
+quadrant: Software engineering & development practices
 tags: ['Development']
 ---
 A tool for measuring code coverage of Python programs.
 It monitors which parts of the code were executed and generates coverage reports.